Chapter 9: Statements Summary and Error Checking

 can have constraints. e.g. aggregate functions may not appear in the WHERE

 clause of a statement.
-There are cases where expression nesting can happen, this nesting changes the evaluation context accordingly, e.g. you can put a nested select in a where clause and that
+There are cases where expression nesting can happen.
+This nesting changes the evaluation context accordingly, e.g. you can put a nested select in a where clause and that

 nested select could legally have aggregates.
 Root expressions keep a stack of nested contexts to facilitate the changes.